 - Review materials independently, determining for yourself on which content areas to focus

-- Participate in more structured review environments, perhaps with individuals who are already certified in pediatric audiology or cochlear implants.
+- Participate in more structured review environments, perhaps with individuals who are already certified in cochlear implants.

 While there is not one "best way" to study, what is important is to develop your own plan for studying.
 Set aside some time each week for several weeks, or months, prior to the exam to devote to some form of preparation.